Guide for homeowners

 How to avoid the next one

 Almost every rogue-trader incident shares one detail: the homeowner did not pick the tradesperson.
 The tradesperson picked the homeowner, by knocking on the door or cold-calling.
 The cleanest defence is to make the first move yourself, through a directory that vets at application stage and shows you traceable trades with public profiles, recent work and customer reviews.
-That is what NI Trades is for.
+That is what NI Trades is for: you can post a job for free and let vetted local trades come to you.
 You can also read our guide to hiring a builder safely in NI for the full pre-hire checklist, including written quotes, staged payments and contract terms.

 We are an introduction service, not the contracting party, so your contract is always directly with the tradesperson.
 But every tradesperson on the platform has been through our application-stage vetting - ID, public liability insurance, references, and any statutory credentials they claim.
 You can also see verified reviews from real customers who hired through the platform, which is something a cold-caller at the door can never offer.